-- all iPhones running iOS 16 or later show a??SOSa?? or a??SOS onlya?? in the status bar. - older versions of iOS may just show a??no servicea?? without the a??SOSa?? indicator. - Android phones may show any of the following descriptors: - emergency calls only - no service â?? emergency calls only - a small SOS icon (on newer models)
+- all iPhones running iOS 16 or later show 'SOS' or 'SOS only' in the status bar. - older versions of iOS may just show 'no service' without the 'SOS' indicator. - Android phones may show any of the following descriptors: - emergency calls only - no service emergency calls only - a small SOS icon (on newer models)

 To make an emergency call in this mode, you just need to dial 000 from your phone as normal.
-Remember, you canâ??t use apps like WhatsApp or Messenger to dial 000.
+Remember, you can't use apps like WhatsApp or Messenger to dial 000.